appscode/blog/content/post/loki-setup-kubedb/index.md

 In this case, `loki-loki-distributed-querier` is the required service to query the logs.

-Now from Grafana `Explore` section, logs can be explored like below:
+Now from Grafana `Explore` section, logs can be explored like below using LogQL.
+LogQL is Grafana Loki’s PromQL-inspired query language.
+For LogQL documentation, please visit [here](https://grafana.com/docs/loki/latest/logql/).

 ![loki-log-explore-sample](./static/sample-loki-logs.png)

 ## Setup Loki with S3 or S3 compatible bucket

 Loki needs to store two different types of data: chunks and indexes.
 By default, Loki uses boltdb-shipper to store indexes and local filesystem to store chunks.
-So, to use cloud storage like S3 or S3 compatible storage like Linode Object Storage, we have to modify default loki config.
+So, to use cloud storage like S3 or S3 compatible storage like Linode Object Storage, we have to modify the default loki config.
 Here is a sample loki config file to store data in s3 bucket.

 config.yaml:
 ```yaml